LArkema/dctransistor_website/order.md

 | test  | test | -->
 Select your board!
 20% of all board sales goes towards Open Source projects that make DCTransistor possible and to DC-based Community Organizations.
 See the [price breakdown](#price-breakdown) below for more details.

-## Free Black Friday Shipping at Checkout through November
+## Free Black Friday Shipping for Orders through November.
+In-stock orders will not be fulfilled until 11/30.

 <table>
   <tr>